Game Analytics Solutions

 Then there are the user level reports such as user-level engagement by the time of the day, by day of the month, active user reports.
 All can be drilled further by different regions and time periods.

 Gamers’ cohort reports which give an idea of how the user has moved from free to premium models.
 The premium models can be in the range of what is the average amount spent by a gamer in-game over a time period.
-This helps the companies find the movement of gamers towards the monetisation behaviour.
+Our game analytics services helps the companies find the movement of gamers towards the monetisation behaviour.

 Game analytics infrastructure